MSc in Childhood StudiesApply Now

 - Do you want to change to a career working with children?

 - Have you an interest in how childhood is considered in: Acts of Law, Social or Cultural Anthropology, Kinship or Relationship Studies, History, International Development, Psychology, Philosophy, Sociology, or any other subject in the social and political sciences?

 We have recently developed these pages, and you can follow the links in the right hand menu to find out more about the programme, its content, and possible opportunities for funding.
 If, after reading these pages, you have further queries about the programme, please contact me (contact details, below).

 I find it extremely interesting from my perspective as a teacher - especially regarding the legal position of children on various matters.

 The sessions are open to discussions; this too is a very good feature which enables people to express their views and learn from each other.

 I was accepted for the course as a "non standard entrant" as, I do not have an undergraduate degree.
 I have however spent all of working life in and around child welfare and it was because of this experience that I was able to be considered for acceptance.

-See Student Testimonials for further views of students.
+See 'What Students Have to Say' page for further views of students.